Vex788/BarcodeCreator/README.md

 Select artifact "Main" (to run the application normally (you need to enter the string you want to encode)), "MainTest" (to run test (no need to enter a string, data is stored in an array of strings)), after selecting the artifact, press Run or Shift + F10.
 ## Data entry requirements
 - To enter several lines for encoding, you need to separate them with a space.
-- Use uppercase letters for all data, as shown above.
 - Do not enter any spaces in the data.
-- Enter a value for each field.
-Null or zero values are not valid.
-- Do not list an ASIN with a quantity of 0.
-Exclude the ASIN from the data.
-- Do not pack more than 100 different ASINs in a single box.
-- Provide expiration dates in YYMMDD format.
 ## If the installation failed
 Create a New project/Maven (all default settings), and click Next and click Finish.
 ## After the tests or normal Run